The Rhaly Operators on K\"othe Spaces: Rhaly Operators

 We now seek a weaker assumption on the matrix of $K(a_{n,k})$ in Proposition \ref{P2}.
-When $K(b_{n,k})$ is a power series space of infinite type $\Lambda_{\infty}(\beta)$, a kind of stability condition on the sequence $\beta$ is required: A sequence $\beta$ is said to be weakly-stable if
+When $K(b_{n,k})$ is a power series space of infinite type $\Lambda_{\infty}(\beta)$, a stability condition on the sequence $\beta$ is required: we say that the sequence $\beta$ is weakly-stable if